The Secrets of Salmon Fishing in the rivers of Scotland

 Scotland is blessed with clean running rivers and streams (burns) ideal habitat for salmon to return from the ocean to lay their eggs.
-The eggs hatch into small fish (salmon parr) which grow and live in the rivers for a few years and then make their way back to the sea.
-The young salmon (smolts) migrate to sea to feed off Greenland and the Faroe Islands, where there is an abundance of krill, sand eels, squid, shrimp, fish and crustaceans to feed on and pack on weight.
+The eggs hatch into small fish (salmon parr) which grow and feed in the rivers for a few years.
+The parr develop into young salmon (smolts), and then migrate to sea.

 Around 0.1% of the eggs laid in streams and rivers, result in a salmon completing this remarkable journey.
 Unlike Pacific salmon, a small percentage of Scottish salmon (kelts) survive this spawning process and return to sea, however the majority die.
 Scottish salmon usually range from 3 to 35lbs with most in the 6-15lb class.

 Anglers in Scotland realise the pressures that the salmon faces and most practice catch and release.
 Certainly if you are a passionate salmon angler, this would be second nature.
 Most permits you buy will be catch and release only.
 This is a great thing for our sport.
 In an effort to protect the spring run fish, it is pretty much universal across most rivers, that all spring fish are returned.

 There’s an expression in Scotland “dead fish don’t spawn” and because the salmon faces many pressures, we anglers want to practice sustainable fishing to preserve the sport, and protect this magnificent species.

 What to expect, when salmon fishing in Scotland?